eugeneswalker/gitlab-chart/doc/advanced/external-db/index.md

 To use an external database with the `gitlab` chart, there are a few prerequisites.

-1. GitLab requires PostgreSQL 9.6.x or 10.x
+1. GitLab requires PostgreSQL 11.x or newer
 1. The `pg_trgm` extension must be available.
 GitLab will attempt to load the `pg_trgm` extension if not present.
 If not providing an account with Superuser flag to GitLab, please ensure this extension is loaded prior to